 Property Transfer Tax Exemptions

-When you have found a home you are interested in buying, I will walk you through the process of drafting an offer to purchase.
-I will also communicate the offer to the seller’s real estate agent for you.
-Some properties are in demand and you will not be the only interested party making an offer and I will assist you in generating an offer that is reasonable and protects your interests using specified terms and conditions.
+When you have found a home you are interested in buying, We will walk you through the process of drafting an offer to purchase.
+We will also communicate the offer to the seller’s real estate agent for you.
+Some properties are in demand and you will not be the only interested party making an offer and we will assist you in generating an offer that is reasonable and protects your interests using specified terms and conditions.

 An offer can be drafted with or without conditions; an offer without conditions is known as a firm offer and one with conditions is known as a conditional offer.
 A conditional offer represents the party with the placement of certain conditions on the purchase.
 Some of these conditions could be “subject to financing approval”, “subject to the strata council allowing pets”, “subject to the buyer’s house selling”, “subject to an approved home inspection”, among many others.